 About KPUB

-KPUB is a responsive and efficient, locally-owned provider of safe and reliable utility service at the lowest responsible price.
+KPUB’s mission is to be a responsive and efficient, locally-owned provider of safe and reliable utility service at the lowest responsible price.

 Larry Howard